Integration Guide

 Settings Page

-Each symphony has a Settings tab where you can configure:
+Each symphony has a Settings page where you can configure its behavior.
+Configuration options vary by symphony, but typically include:

 Test Your Configuration